Disability discrimination at work

 There is no set definition of what is 'reasonable', it depends on the job and the employer.
 But if something is easy and inexpensive to do, and your employer has not done it, this could be disability discrimination.

-Warning Managing your mental health
+Warning Supporting your mental health

-If discrimination at work means you need support with your mental health, ask when you can.
+If you are struggling with your mental health, ask for support when you can.

 Looking after your mental health and wellbeing is important.
 Everyone manages their mental health differently.